Mortgage Payoff guide

 Common mistakes to avoid

-• Do not use this as an official payoff statement.
+• Do not use this as an official payoff statement or wire amount.

-• Do not include escrow payments as extra principal.
+• Do not include escrow, tax, insurance, or regular monthly payment money as extra principal.

-• Do not assume your lender applies every extra payment the same way without checking.
+• Do not assume your lender or servicer applies every extra payment to principal without checking.

 What to try next